ian-noaa/faa-pdf-extractor/README.md

 ## Warnings

 1. The data in the PDFs appears to be incomplete or malformed in some cases.
 E.g. Station ID's are truncated like `KCP..` for the Wolf Creek Pass station in Colorado.
-2. This has only been tested on Colorado data.
+2. This has only been tested on Colorado & California data.
 There may be data permutations in other States or Territories that this doesn't properly handle.

 Until the data source improves, the data will need to be manually verified.

 Ideally, the FAA would provide this data in a clean format.
-If not, we could try to set up a webscraper frontend to fetch the PDFs & extract the data on a regular interval.
+If not, we could try to set up a webscraper like selenium or cypress to fetch the PDFs & extract the data on a regular interval.